 A completed application for pension benefits should be submitted to the Fund Office at least 30 days, but no more than 180 days, before the date you wish your benefits to begin.
-You must submit satisfactory proof of the dates of birth for yourself and your spouse, and proof of marriage, along with your application.
+You must submit satisfactory proof of the dates of birth for yourself and your spouse (birth certificate, passport, drivers license), and proof of marriage, along with your application.
 You should be aware that payment for a benefit from this Plan is not automatic.
-It is your obligation to contact the Fund Office and apply for your benefit.
+It is your obligation to contact the Fund Office and apply for your benefit well in advance of the date you would like your payments to begin.
 Your pension benefits will commence only after all necessary forms have been completed and returned to the Fund Administrator.
-We urge you to come into the Fund Office for an estimate of your benefits as early as possible before your retirement date.
+We urge you to contact the Fund Office and schedule a Pension Interview for an estimate of your benefits as early as possible before your planned retirement date.

-The Fund Office will provide you with information on the forms of payment available to you and the amount of your monthly benefit under each form.
+The Fund Office will provide you with information on the payment options available to you and the amount of your monthly benefit under each option.
 This information must be provided at least 30 days before your Annuity Starting Date.
 The Plan permits a participant to waive the 30-day election period before the Annuity Starting Date.
-In order to waive the 30-day election period prior to the Annuity Starting Date, the following conditions must be met: (continued on the next page)
+Your spouse must consent to the waiver of the 30-day election period.
+Effective dates for retirement are the first day of the month, of any month.